 If you are unsure which type of plan is right for you, have one of our certified Brokers walk you through it.

 Health plans are arranged into three levels – Gold, Silver and Bronze – to help you narrow your options based on your budget and health needs.
 These levels show, on average, how much of the cost of medical services is covered by the health insurance company and how much is paid for by the customer.

 These percentages reflect the estimated amount of cost paid by you versus paid by the health insurance company considering the plan as a whole, taking into account the deductible, coinsurance, and copayments, as described by the specific details of the plan and based on the anticipated average use of the plan.
 These percentages do not take premiums into account, nor do they represent the exact amount that you’ll actually pay for healthcare services.

 There is a fifth category you may see in the Marketplace called “catastrophic” plans.
 Catastrophic plans have a low monthly premium and very high annual deductible and are designed to protect customers from high-cost, worst-case situations like a serious injury or illness.
-This type of plan is available to individuals under age 30 on the first day of the plan year, and may also be available for certain Coloradans with low incomes who have received a certificate of exemption from the federal shared responsibility requirement based on hardship and affordability.
+This type of plan is available to individuals under age 30 on the first day of the plan year, and may also be available for certain Coloradans with low incomes who have received a hardship exemption.

 Catastrophic plans are required to cover the same essential health benefits as other Marketplace plans, including certain preventive services at no cost when delivered by an in-network provider.
 They also cover at least three primary care visits during the plan year, but consumers pay all other medical costs until the annual deductible is met.
 Then the plan pays 100% for covered services for the rest of the plan year.
 Premium Tax Credits and Cost-Sharing Reductions may NOT be used with this type of plan.